10+ Hottest Peppers In The World

 The 7 pot Primo pepper has been known to reach over 1.4 million SHUs on the Scoville scale.
 That is serious heat from a deadly-looking pepper.

-You’ve heard of the ghost pepper.
-If you haven’t, you’re probably just coming out from living under a rock.
-The ghost pepper was crowned the world’s hottest pepper in 2007, reaching over 1,000,000 Scoville heat units.
+Unless you’ve been living under a rock, you’ve heard of the ghost pepper.
+It was crowned the world’s hottest pepper in 2007, reaching over 1,000,000 Scoville heat units.
 However, on average, the number is lower (around 600,000 SHUs).

 At the time, the ghost pepper seemed absurdly spicy.
-2-3x hotter than a typical habanero seemed out of this world.
+Two to three times hotter than a habanero seemed out of this world.
 The internet exploded with “ghost pepper challenge” videos.
 Anyone crazy enough to try it would pay good money for seeds or whole peppers.

 Now, you can find ghost peppers for sale in specialty grocery stores everywhere.
-You can easily find seeds for cheap on the internet and try growing them yourself.
+You can easily find seeds for cheap on the internet and try growing ghost peppers yourself.

 However, since 2007, growers have found that, by crossbreeding, the upper limits of heat levels weren’t even close to being reached with the ghost pepper.